What Is Big Data Analytics? Definition, Benefits, and More

-Big data analytics uses advanced analytics on large collections of structured and unstructured data to produce valuable business insights.
+Big data analytics uses advanced analytics on large structured and unstructured data collections to produce valuable business insights.
 It is used widely across industries as varied as health care, education, insurance, artificial intelligence, retail, and manufacturing to understand what’s working and what’s not to improve processes, systems, and profitability.

-For example, big data analytics is integral to the modern health care industry.
-As you can imagine, organisations have thousands of patient records, insurance plans, prescriptions, and vaccine information to manage.
-Those vast amounts of structured and unstructured data can offer important insights, particularly after applying analytics.
-Big data analytics makes the process fast and efficient, making it easier for health care providers to use the information to make informed, life-saving diagnoses.
+It comprises vast amounts of structured and unstructured data, which can offer important insights when analytics are applied.
+Big data analytics does this quickly and efficiently so that health care providers can use the information to make informed, life-saving diagnoses.

-In this guide, you'll learn more about big data analytics, why it's important, and its benefits for many of today’s industries.
-You'll also learn about types of analysis used in big data analytics, find a list of common tools used to perform it, and find suggested courses to help you get started on your own data analytics professional journey.
+In this guide, you'll learn more about big data analytics, why it's important, and its benefits for many different industries today.
+You'll also learn about types of analysis used in big data analytics, find a list of common tools used to perform it and find suggested courses that can help you get started on your data analytics professional journey.

 Technologies such as business intelligence (BI) tools and systems help organisations take unstructured and structured data from multiple sources.
 Users (typically employees) input queries into these tools to understand business operations and performance.
 Big data analytics uses the four data analysis methods to uncover meaningful insights and derive solutions.

+For example, big data analytics is integral to the modern health care industry.
+As you can imagine, systems that must manage thousands of patient records, insurance plans, prescriptions, and vaccine information.

-Big data is characterised by the five V's: volume, velocity, variety, variability, and value [1].
-It’s complex, so making sense of all the data in the business requires both innovative technologies and analytical skills.
+Big data is characterised by the five V's: volume, velocity, variety, variability, and value.
+It's complex, so making sense of all the data in the business requires innovative technologies and analytical skills.

-To learn more about big data and how it informs business decisions, watch this video from PricewaterhouseCoopers:

 Big data analytics is important because it helps companies leverage their data to identify opportunities for improvement and optimisation.
 Across different business segments, increasing efficiency leads to overall more intelligent operations, higher profits, and satisfied customers.
 Big data analytics helps companies reduce costs and develop better, customer-centric products and services.

 Data analytics helps provide insights that improve the way our society functions.
-In health care, big data analytics not only keeps track of and analyses individual records, but it plays a critical role in measuring COVID-19 outcomes on a global scale.
-It informed health ministries within each nation’s government on how to proceed with vaccinations and devised solutions for mitigating pandemic outbreaks in the future.
+In health care, big data analytics not only keeps track of and analyses individual records but it plays a critical role in measuring outcomes on a global scale.
+During the COVID-19 pandemic, big data-informed health ministries within each nation’s government on how to proceed with vaccinations and devised solutions for mitigating pandemic outbreaks in the future.

-Almost eight in ten users (79 per cent) believe that ‘companies that do not embrace big data will lose their competitive position and may even face extinction’, according to an Accenture report [2].
-In their survey of Fortune 500 companies, Accenture found that 95 per cent of companies with revenues over $10 billion reported being ‘highly satisfied’ or ‘satisfied’ with their big data-driven business outcomes [2].
-In the UK, 85 per cent of businesses with more than 10 employees are data-driven [3].
+Marketing research firm Mordor Intelligence expects significant growth in the big data technology and service market over the next few years.
+It recently reported an anticipated CAGR of 35.1 per cent from 2021 to 2026 [1].

+This growth is the result of the Indian government's digital India campaign and businesses' increasing use of data to understand the needs and interests of their customers.
+A survey by Tableau Software and YouGov revealed that more than 80 per cent of Indian companies that prioritise data-driven decision-making grew during the COVID-19 pandemic [2].

-You find quite a few advantages to incorporating big data analytics into a business or organisation.
+Incorporating big data analytics into a business or organisation has several advantages.
 These include:

-Product development: Developing and marketing new products, services, or brands, is much easier when based on data collected from customers’ needs and wants.
-Big data analytics also helps businesses understand product viability and keep up with trends.
+Product development: Developing and marketing new products, services, or brands is much easier when based on data collected from customers’ needs and wants.
+Big data analytics also helps businesses understand product viability and to keep up with trends.

 Strategic business decisions: The ability to constantly analyse data helps businesses make better and faster decisions, such as cost and supply chain optimisation.